-Egypt's Red Sea is well-loved for its colourful coral reefs, plummeting walls and pinnacles, and eerie shipwrecks.
-But, this dazzling dive destination is also home to impressive marine wildlife, with some sites delivering exhilarating shark encounters year-round.
+Egypt's Red Sea is renowned for its colourful coral reefs, plummeting walls and pinnacles, and eerie shipwrecks.
+But, this dazzling dive destination is also home to impressive marine wildlife of all kinds, with many sites delivering exhilarating shark encounters throughout the year.

 In this article, we'll introduce you to the top types of sharks divers are likely to encounter in the Red Sea.
-We'll also tip you off to which dive sites offer the highest chances for an encounter, and the best time to visit.
+We'll also tip you off to which dive spots offer the most reliable sightings, and the best time to visit for the most impressive shark action – giving you the best possible chance of enjoying multiple epic encounters.

-So, keep reading to learn about the Red Sea's infamous sharks... and, once you're finished, download our free guide to sharks from around the world.
+So, keep reading to learn about the Red Sea's infamous sharks... and, once you're finished, download our free guide to sharks from around the world to learn more about other species and where to find them.

 1. Reef sharks

-Grey reef sharks are the most commonly spotted species in Egypt's Red Sea, along with black and whitetip reef sharks which are also often seen.
+Grey reef sharks are the most commonly spotted species in Egypt's Red Sea, along with both blacktip and whitetip reef sharks, which are also often seen.

 Grey reef shark in the Red Sea